• Skip to primary navigation

 The artwork added will eventually make its way across all of your iCloud-enabled devices.

-Regardless of the iTunes solution you choose, give it time.
+Regardless of the solution you choose, give it time.
 Each of the options mentioned above sometimes takes a few minutes to complete.
 You may also want to reboot your computer after trying any of the solutions; sometimes that little step does the trick.

 1. Go into the Settings app on your iPhone and tap Music.

-2. From there, turn off iCloud Music Library.
+2. From there, turn off Sync Library.

 3. Tap Turn Off to confirm.
+This prompt will appear in a pop-up message.

-2. Go into the Music app and see if the issue has been resolved.
+After waiting a few seconds, turn on iCloud Music Library again.
+Then, go into the Music app and see if the issue has been resolved.

 Odds and Ends